Chapter 24

 I ignored her, fixed my attention on the old man.
 Another of Wilbur’s inept jokes?
 What the hell did he mean?

-Sudden memory of a photo from the Citizens’ Database website: frail body, thin grey hair, wrinkles… finally, realisation why the old man seemed familiar.
+A sudden memory of a photo from the Citizens’ Database website finally made me realise why the old man seemed familiar.
 “You mean…?”

 He nodded, a mischievous glint in his eyes.
 “Got it at last, Junior.”